UH3 Project: Hybrid Effectiveness-Implementation Trial of Guided Relaxation and Acupuncture for Chronic Sickle Cell Disease Pain (GRACE)

 Trial Summary

-To address this gap, the Hybrid Effectiveness-Implementation Trial of Guided Relaxation and Acupuncture for Chronic Sickle Cell Disease Pain (GRACE) is a pragmatic trial conducted across three large health systems that will assess the effects of guided relaxation and acupuncture treatments for people with sickle cell disease.
-GRACE has three priorities:
+To address this gap, GRACE is a pragmatic trial conducted across 3 large healthcare systems that will assess the effects of guided relaxation and acupuncture treatments for people with sickle cell disease.
+GRACE has 3 priorities:

 • Evaluate the effectiveness of guided relaxation and acupuncture to improve pain control.